Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 But more serious, or chronic, diarrhea in puppies and dogs needs veterinary help to avoid dehydration and find/treat the root of the problem.

-The frequency, color, and consistency of the diarrhea can point you in the right direction.
+The frequency, color, and consistency of little Fidos' diarrhea can point you in the right direction.

 Use these links to jump directly to the info. you're looking for, or simply scroll down to read it all:

-If the diarrhea started because you suddenly changed from one food to another, next time remember to make the transition more slowly.
+If your puppys' diarrhea started after you suddenly changed from one food to another, chances are it's just a simply tummy upset due to the different formula.

-Gradually increase the new food and decrease the old over about a week, rather than just making an abrupt switch.
+Next time remember to make the transition more slowly gradually increasing the new food and decreasing the old over about a week, rather than just making an abrupt switch.

 If your puppy has had a couple of loose stools, but isn't showing any other signs of illness, chances are it's being caused by something he's eaten, or by stress.

-Here are some simple steps you can take to treat this type of diarrhea at home.
+Here are some simple steps you can take to treat mild to moderate diarrhea at home.